attrib/jquery-its2-src/README.md

 All queries also handles standoff markup.
-If a node has a reference to a standoff markup with multiple issues and the query is locQualityIssueSeverity: >50 then the node will return true, if at least one issue satisfy this query.
+If a node has a reference to a standoff markup with multiple issues and the query is locQualityIssueSeverity: >50 then the node will be returned, if at least one issue satisfy this query.

 ** For all selectors parseITS has to be run once before. **